brigadehub/brigadehub/README.md

 - I wanted a platform tightly coupled with the Github API, for oauth, handling permissioning and adminning of the github repos easily
 - I wanted a system that easily lent itself to additional onboarding steps for new members.

-Another project which this is pulling inspiration from is [CodeForAtlanta](http://www.codeforatlanta.org/)'s [Connector](https://github.com/codeforatlanta/connector), as well as the site design/UX
+Another project which this is pulling inspiration from is [CodeForAtlanta](http://www.codeforatlanta.org/)'s [Connector](https://github.com/codeforatlanta/connector).
+[Chime](https://github.com/chimecms/chime) was also a CMS that had similar goals, but focused on local governments, rather than brigades.

 Features
 --------